-Founded in 2005 and led by a team of experts (gynaecologist/obstetrician, psychologist, systems engineer), Promsex is recognized internationally, regionally and within Peru as one of the strongest agencies combining program innovations, advocacy and research to move the needle on health and rights.
-Promsex seeks to promote policies, regulatory frameworks and accountability mechanisms to ensure sexual and reproductive rights; improve the quality of care and access to public health services and education for sexual and reproductive health (SRH); and use innovative research and approaches to influence public policy in favour of equality, diversity, and human rights.
+Founded in 2005 and led by Susana Chavez (gynecologist/obstetrician and MA in public health) and a team of experts (psychologists, gender / sexuality expert, political scientist, communicator), Promsex is recognized internationally, regionally, and within Peru as one of the strongest agencies combining program innovations, advocacy and research to move the needle on health and rights.
+Promsex seeks to promote policies, regulatory frameworks and accountability mechanisms to ensure sexual and reproductive rights; improve the quality of care and access to public health services and education for sexual and reproductive health (SRH); and use innovative research and approaches to influence public policy in favor of equality, diversity, and human rights.

-EMpower’s 2nd grant to Promsex will contribute to the reduction of sexual violence in children and adolescents by further expanding and monitoring the model of prevention established in the first grant to help detect and control risk factors.
-This grant will implement validated tools designed under the first grant.
-This model has already become a benchmark for the region – the goal is to become a benchmark for the State and gradually made into public policy.
+EMpower’s 3rd grant to Promsex will contribute to the reduction of sexual violence in children and adolescents by further expanding and monitoring the model of prevention established in the first two grants to help detect and control risk factors.
+Promsex will strengthen the new community space, train additional promoters for its operation, train university students to support the network of protection, mobilize more resources, and continue in advocacy efforts to strengthen the commitment of the State (legal and financial support).

 Primary Location: Madre de Dios

 Our Underwriters pay for all of our administrative and fundraising costs, so 100% of your donation goes directly to empowering at-risk youth.